 Instructions

-- Wash and dry your mason glass jars or freezer-friendly plastic containers with covers.
+- Wash and dry the mason glass jars or freezer-friendly plastic containers with covers.
 Set aside.

 - In a large bowl, mash strawberries with a potato masher.

-- Add the crushed berries to the sugar.
+- Next, add the crushed strawberries to the sugar.
+Stir.
 Let stand for ten minutes, stirring occasionally.

-- After ten minutes, add the pectin mixture to fruit mixture.
+- After ten minutes, add the Sure-Jell mixture to the fruit sugar mixture.
 Stir constantly for three minutes.
+This will dissolve the sugar and create the jam.
 It is ok if a few sugar crystals remain.

-- Fill the containers immediately, leaving at least ½ inch space on the top because the mixture will expand during freezing.
+- Using a ladle and a wide funnel, fill the jars immediately.
+Leave at least ½ inch space on the top because the mixture will expand during freezing.
+Add the covers and set aside.

-- Let the covered jam containers stand at room temperature for twenty-four hours.
-Refrigerate for up to three weeks.
-Or freeze for up to 1 year.
+- Let the covered jam containers stand at room temperature for 24 hours.
+Then refrigerate for up to three weeks or freeze for up to 1 year.

 - If frozen, thaw in refrigerator before using.